Use Response-To Fungicide Scores to Make Data-Based Decisions

 This yield data allows us to determine how a hybrid responds to fungicide, which determines its score.
 Unlike typical disease ratings that are widely available and largely anecdotal, RTF scores are based on reliable yield data.
-They can be considered on their own to make specific decisions or can be considered alongside other response-to scores, such as response-to population, response-to nitrogen and response-to continuous corn for a more comprehensive plan of attack.
+They can be considered on their own to make specific decisions or can be considered alongside other response-to scores, such as response-to population and response-to nitrogen for a more comprehensive plan of attack.

 All photos are either the property of WinField United or used with permission.

-© 2021 WinField United.
+© 2022 WinField United.
 Important: Before use always read and follow label instructions.
 Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices and weather conditions.
 Growers are encouraged to consider data from multiple locations, over multiple years and to be mindful of how such agronomic conditions could impact results.
-Answer Plot, CROPLAN, MasterLock and WinField are trademarks of WinField United All other trademarks are the property of their respective owners.
+Answer Plot, CROPLAN, MasterLock and WinField are trademarks of WinField United.
+All other trademarks are the property of their respective owners

 Subscribe to the Advisor Newsletter

 Sign up for monthly agronomic insights and product information.

 Get the latest insights and tips from – directly to your inbox.
 Subscribe to the Advisor e-newsletter.